MY VIEW FROM THE COCKPIT

 The full written testimony is below:

 I am color blind.
 As a child, I had five seizures with loss of consciousness between the ages of 5 to 12 years old.
 I was on big time anti-convulsant medicine into college, and I wore glasses.
-If anyone has any one of these, they cannot train to fly military airplanes.
+If any one has any of these, they cannot train to fly military airplanes.
 It is a very long story of how I was approved to fly, and none of it makes any logical sense.
-But there was NO WAY I should ever have been allowed anywhere near a military airplane, let alone the fighters… but… there was a power above that determined I was to fly military jets and I went to fly.
+But there was NO WAY I ever should have been allowed anywhere near a military airplane, let alone the fighters… but… there was a power above that determined I was to fly military jets and I went to fly.

 As a First Lieutenant, I was highly recognized by my commander and was selected to be a combat instructor pilot.
-My “students” were all experience pilots with no previous combat flying.
+My “students” were experienced pilots with no previous combat flying.
 I had Majors & LtColonels as my students.
-After the year, I was awarded three Distinguished Flying Crosses, the Vietnamese Cross of Gallantry and a chest full of medals.
-The ATTITUDE that I was something very special in a combat airplane was firmly established.

-Do you see that the Attitude equals Pride.
+Do you see that the ATTITUDE equals Pride.
 In Proverbs of the Bible it says “Pride disgusts the Lord.”
 The Seven Deadly Sins are also listed there and number one is Pride.

 Let me tell you a little of the spiritual life of this 24 year old combat pilot.
 I grew up in a small town in Oklahoma.
 I was blessed with wonderful Christian parents.
 I was a good kid and did things right.
 But, my faith never matured from childhood.
 Jesus was just the lead actor in Bible stories and nothing else.

-Returning to the States, now Captain Parsons continued as a combat instructor pilot for experienced pilots going to Vietnam.
 Then the dream assignment came, the F-105 Thunderchief.
 It was the fastest low altitude fighter in the Free World, One guy, one engine and pure speed and power!

-When I got to the Fighter Weapons School, the instructors immediately assaulted me because my background was as a FAC.
-They wanted “real fighter pilots.”
-I should have been humbled but instead, I was challenged.
 If you saw the movie Top Gun, the character Tom Cruise played so desperately wanted to be the Top Gun that he would do anything to win it, including violating the rules of engagement.
 I did not violate the rules of engagement and by the third strike mission, I beat my instructor.
 There were 17 strike missions in the program.
 All of the instructors wanted to fly against me to prove that no student could beat them, but each time I came back victorious.

 Finally, on the seventeenth flight, they put me up against the wing’s Top Gun.
 He was a seasoned veteran with 100 bombing missions over North Vietnam.
 He knew the plane well.
 He was a great pilot.
 We fired the Gatling gun and rockets.
 We flew high and low angle bomb runs.
 But when the smoke cleared, there was a new Top Gun.
 For the first time, a student won that hallowed honor.

 Tom Wolfe wrote a book about fighter pilots called The Right Stuff.
 In that book, he talks about the ego of the fighter pilot.
 He said, “There is no ego in any other profession that rivals that of the fighter pilot except one -- the surgeon.”
-The week I won Top Gun, I was accepted to medical school at the University of Texas.
+The same week I won Top Gun, I was accepted to medical school at the University of Texas.

 I was on my way up the ladder of success, and The Attitude was out of control.